 ANZ Group provides banking and financial products and services to individual and business customers.
-Australia and New Zealand Banking Group Limited (ANZ) is listed on the Australian and New Zealand stock exchanges and holds 11 board meetings per year.
+Australia and New Zealand Banking Group Limited (ANZ) is listed on the Australian and New Zealand stock exchanges.
 We operate in 34 markets internationally, including the United Kingdom.
 Our business is structured across three divisions: Australia, New Zealand and Institutional.
-We employ over 50,000 employees worldwide with approximately 300 in the United Kingdom.
+We employ 46,000 employees worldwide with approximately 300 in the United Kingdom.